beavanzi/data-structures-java/README.md

 In sets we don't have reapeted elements.
 So, every time we need to make a insertion, we have to search on whole structure if this element already exists.
 You are might thinking we must do a lot of searches and you're right.
 Therefore our search must be quick and we are using a Array List of Linked Lists (sort of Hash Table) to implemented this.
 The better our spreading function (hash fuction) is, better our search operation will perform.

-These methods take time complexity (using Linked List to implement):
+These methods take time complexity (using Array List of Linked Lists to implement):

 * add(Object object) - O(n) where n is the length of a line (Linked List)
 * remove(Object object) - O(n)